-Even though we’ve had plenty of rain in the last month, summer is just beginning and it’s important to keep in mind the implications of a drought.
-Most of us think about crop failure and water restrictions when it comes to drought, but extended periods of low or no moisture can actually cause serious issues for your home’s foundation.
+Even though we’ve had plenty of rain in the last month, summer is just beginning, and it’s important to keep in mind the implications of drought.
+Most of us think about crop failure and water restrictions when it comes to drought.
+However, extended periods of low or no moisture can cause serious issues for your home’s foundation.
 When soil becomes extremely dry, it contracts and causes a home’s foundation to sink.
-Often, soil dries out and settlement happens unevenly, causing cracks in the foundation.
+Often, soil dries out, and settlement happens unevenly, causing cracks in the foundation.

-In times of severe drought, it’s safe to assume your soil needs some TLC.
-In less severe conditions (even when moisture levels aren’t extremely low) it’s still important to check on the condition of your soil.
+During severe drought, it’s safe to assume your soil needs some TLC.
+In less severe conditions (even when moisture levels aren’t extremely low), it’s still essential to check the condition of your soil.
 You can do this by walking around your house and simply looking at how the soil sits around your home’s foundation (you may need to pull back grass, plants, or mulch).

-- Use mulch.
-It can be helpful to maintain a 2 to 4-inch layer of mulch under shrubbery surrounding your home.
+- Use mulch – It can be helpful to maintain a 2 to 4-inch layer of mulch under shrubbery surrounding your home.
 Mulch will prevent evaporation of moisture from the soil below it and allow what rainfall you do get to enter the soil more efficiently.

 - Use drip irrigation or a soaker hose – A soaker hose has small holes that attach to an outdoor faucet and allows water to “sweat” through it at a reduced, steady rate.
 Lay the soaker hose around the perimeter of your home, as close to the foundation as you can get.
 When the gap between your home’s foundation and the surrounding soil closes, reduce the amount of water applied to the soil.